alien4cloud/csar-public-library/org/ystia/xfs/README.rst

 XFS supports metadata journaling, which facilitates quicker crash recovery.
 The XFS file system can also be defragmented and enlarged while mounted and active.

-The following figure shows a XFS node configuration.
+The following figure shows a XFS node configuration:

 .. image:: docs/images/xfs_component.png
     :scale: 100
     :align: center

+A XFS node is:

+- hosted on a Compute (with *linux* as *type*), via the *host* requirement, and
+- linked to a BlockStorage via the *partition* requirement.

 Properties